 Not only that, but since the rise of companies that perform publishing services for authors, there has been even more confusion about whether you need to own your own ISBN, whether free ISBNs from these companies are “just as good” as getting your own ISBN, and if it’s a good idea to buy ISBNs from re-sellers who offer lower prices for a single number.

-Let’s review the basics of this unique identifier and explain what is so important about it, how it benefits self-publishers, and when you can safely forget about it.
+Let’s review the basics of this unique identifier and explain what is so important about it, how it benefits self-publishers, and when you can safely go without one.

-It was created to solve a real-world problem, and it worked well.
-The problem was that in the pre-internet age, it was often very difficult to identify a particular book, and more so when a searcher did not have the full title, author and edition information at hand.
-That’s usually the case when I go searching for a book.
+In the pre-internet age, it was often very difficult to identify a particular book, especially when a searcher did not have the full title, author, and edition information on hand.
+Creating a unique identifier for each book solved a real-world problem, and it worked well.

 Coincidentally the ISBN came into use at the same time that computers were becoming common, and the two were meant for each other.
 It’s now possible to simply enter an ISBN into a Google search bar to get all the information you need on a particular title.